 Class contenders: growing up fast

-The trouble with this plan was market research was now showing the greatest projected growth in the market was in the 1200cc-to-2.0-litre class – some way beyond the ADO28.
+The trouble with this plan was market research was now showing the greatest projected growth in the market was in the 1.2-litre to 2.0-litre class – some way beyond the ADO28.
 Not only this but, at the same time, BLMC became aware the Cortina Mk3 would also launch in 1970.
-More disastrously still, the new Ford was going to be altogether larger than the Mk2 Cortina – and this had been one of the ADO28’s benchmarks!
+More disastrously still, the new Ford was going to be altogether larger than the Cortina Mk2 – and this had been one of the ADO28’s benchmarks!

 Harry Webster therefore ensured that the engine bay was enlarged to fit a wider range of engines.
 Gradually, in becoming a Cortina-rival, the ADO28 was getting more expensive and moving away from Webster’s original brief of a Ford Escort-rivalling 1100-1500cc saloon.